LABS-EU3/flashcards_backend/README.md

 #### POST /api/auth/confirmEmail

-_**Description**: Confirms Email for a Student.
+_**Description**: Confirms Email for a User.
 Email token must be passed in.
 Returns an Acces token for the user._.

 Request body: